Why a South Sound Brewers Fest?

 You can't have great beer and great music without enjoying great food.
 In addition to the Grillin' Gorilla cooking up some great fare, we'll have 9 other food trucks with a WIDE ASSORTMENT of culinary offerings.
 We'll update you as we get them booked too.

-Includes everything in GA + 11am entry, exclusive fresh-hop pour and a limited edition FHBF sticker.
+Includes everything in GA + VIP Parking, 11am entry and a limited edition SSBF sticker.
 Limited to 200 tickets.

 What are my ticket options?